 MSFC Chapter Funding

 Student Activism Fund

-- MSFC chapters that do not receive grants (US and Canadian chapters) are entitled to up to $150 USD every 6 months.
+- MSFC chapters that do not receive grants (chapters outside of Africa) are entitled to up to $150 USD every 6 months.

 - These funds do not roll over from one period to the next.
 SAF Funding will replenish in January and in July.